 The appointment of director is a matter reserved for Board approval.
 The search for candidates is conducted through contacts and recommendations.
 The NRC will evaluate and assess the candidate based on the directors' criteria approved by the Board, candidate's academic and professional qualifications, expertise, commercial experience and knowledge, taking into account the scope and nature of operations of the Manager and PLife REIT.
 Suitable candidates are recommended by the NRC to the Board for approval.
 The Board will deliberate and review the proposed appointment of a new director taking into account the recommendation by the NRC.
 Such appointment is subject to the approval of MAS.
 A formal letter setting out the director's duties and responsibilities will be given to the new director upon his/her appointment to the Board.

 As the Manager is not a listed company, directors of the Manager are not subject to periodic retirement by rotation.
-Pursuant to an undertaking given by Parkway Holdings Limited to the Trustee on 16 March 2017 ("Undertaking"), Unitholders are given the right to endorse the appointment of the directors of the Manager by way of ordinary resolution at the annual general meetings ("AGM") of Unitholders.
-Accordingly, one-third of the directors of the Manager were put forth for Unitholders' endorsement of appointment during PLife REIT's AGM since 2017.
-Pursuant to Rule 720(6) of the Listing Manual, information relating to the directors who will be subject to Unitholders' endorsement or re-endorsement at the upcoming AGM is provided on pages 79 to 84 of this Annual Report.
+Pursuant to an undertaking given by Parkway Holdings Limited as the sole shareholder of the Manager to the Trustee on 16 March 2017 ("Undertaking"), Unitholders are given the right to endorse the appointment of the directors of the Manager by way of ordinary resolution at the annual general meetings ("AGM") of Unitholders.
+Accordingly, one-third of the directors of the Manager were put forth for the Unitholders' endorsement of appointment during PLife REIT's AGM since 2017.
+If any director's appointment is not being endorsed by the Unitholders at the AGM, such director shall resign from the Board either (i) within 21 days from the date of the relevant AGM or (ii) in the event that the Board determines that a replacement director has to be appointed, no later than the date when such replacement director is appointed.
+Pursuant to Rule 720(6) of the Listing Manual, information relating to the directors who will be subject to Unitholders' endorsement or re-endorsement at the upcoming AGM is provided on pages 98 to 104 of this Annual Report.

 Principle 5: The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

 A review of the Board's performance is conducted annually to assess the effectiveness of the Board and the Board committees.
 The review of the Board's performance includes the Board composition, directors' contribution and commitment at board meetings, access to information, procedures, accountability and standards of conduct, skills and any specific areas where improvement may be made by an individual director and the Board collectively.
 Attendance at meetings as well as the contributions of each director to the Board are also considered.
 The Board has not engaged any external facilitator to facilitate the assessment.
 Each of the directors are required to complete a questionnaire evaluating the Board and the Board committees for the financial year under review.
 A summary of the feedbacks and recommendations from the directors was prepared and presented to the NRC and the Board respectively.
-The NRC has reviewed the summary and put forward its comments and recommendations, if any, to the Board for approval.
-The Board is satisfied with the effectiveness of the Board and that all directors have demonstrated commitment to their roles and contributed effectively to the Board.
+The NRC reviewed the summary and put forward its comments and recommendations, if any, to the Board for approval.

 Principle 6: The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
 No director is involved in deciding his or her own remuneration.